Venezuela opposition urges walkouts to pressure Maduro | New Country 923

 Under Venezuela’s constitution, the head of the National Assembly is empowered to take on the duties of the chief executive under a range of circumstances in which the presidency is vacated.
 The opposition argues Maduro’s re-election last May was a sham.

-Guaido, a previously little-known lawmaker, has re-invigorated the opposition movement by pushing for three immediate goals: to end Maduro’s “usurpation” of power, establish a transitional government and hold a new presidential election.
+The previously little-known Guaido has re-invigorated the opposition movement by pushing for three immediate goals: to end Maduro’s “usurpation” of power, establish a transitional government and hold a new presidential election.

 The U.S. State Department is telling Americans not to travel to Venezuela, warning of the threat of being arbitrarily arrested or caught in a protest.
 Venezuela was put on the highest U.S. level advisory, a list that also includes Syria, Afghanistan and Iraq.